abitravers1989/about-me-website/README.md

 - Host blog on this site.
 Blog creation..
 Need database for this.
 - Interactive map of the world with hidden places I know from living and travelling.
 Selection of my best photography or my fav. photographer shots.
 Further add some of the articles on culture etc I have written on these places.
 Tips should be interactive, articles can be external links.
+- Custom make and design my own map of Siagon.
+Make this in photoshop.
+Add this to the site.
+Make it interactive. ie. if you click on an area more info / pictures will come up.
 - Add React game.